slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"This moment will just be another story someday."
 -- Stephen Chbosky*

-> *"Stop looking for happiness in the same place where you lost it."
--- Unknown*

 > *"He’d wasted most of his life thinking he’d wasted most of his life."
--- Unknown*

-> *"Death leaves a heartache no one can heal; love leaves a memory no one can steal."
 -- Unknown*

 > *"You never know the value of a moment until it becomes a memory."